 “Building mobile networks relies on partnerships.”

-Mobile UK, alongside its member operators, has created the Building Mobile Britain campaign to build and enhance these relationships and is launching a new report, Councils and Connectivity: How local government can help build mobile Britain, offering guidance and recommendations for how mobile operators and local government can collaborate to create an environment that encourages and incentivises the build of mobile infrastructure.
+Mobile UK, alongside its member operators, has created the Building Mobile Britain campaign to build and enhance these relationships and is launching a new report, Councils and Connectivity: How local government can help build mobile Britain (see PDF below), offering guidance and recommendations for how mobile operators and local government can collaborate to create an environment that encourages and incentivises the build of mobile infrastructure.

 Local Government has a key role in addressing the key issues of mobile deployment, and our report highlights three areas where it can have most impact: firstly, by adopting a proactive approach to mobile, showing strong political leadership and will; secondly, planning for the long term, by embedding mobile connectivity into every aspect of local government thinking; and finally, building partnerships and best practice, through the collaboration and exchange of ideas between themselves.

 Mobile operators understand that local government is under increasing pressure due to budgetary and resource cuts but now is the time to work together.
 Mobile connectivity is crucial to the local economy and for residents to communicate with each other and the council and vice versa.
 Getting it right and building the right framework to enable mobile connectivity, such as making public sites available at cost-effective rates as opposed to a narrow focus on revenue generation is critical.
 Mobile UK and the network operators have produced this report to provide practical steps and guidance to identify and break down barriers to roll-out, including offering and sharing best practice examples from across the UK.
 After all, the combined value of 4G and 5G mobile connectivity is estimated to add £18.5 billion to the economy by 2026.
 Let’s work together to build a truly mobile Britain.